PeterJochem/Deep_RL/DDPG/README.md

 [![](media/hopper_learning2_reward.png)] <br />

-Below is a gif of the Cheetah's learned policy <br />
+Below is a gif of the Cheetah's learned policy.
+A video is available [here](https://youtu.be/DQCQSEspLhs) <br />
 [![](media/cheetah_learned_policy.gif)]

 ### Classic Control Environments